Electronics 101

 • Silver conductive inks are easy to print and offer excellent conductivity and low resistance, making them ideal for applications requiring high flexibility.
 Typical applications where silver conductive inks are used include aerospace electronics, alternative energy solutions, biosensors, RFID tags, and automotive sensors.

 • Silver/silver chloride (Ag/AgCl) inks are an environmentally friendly option, commonly used in biomedical electronics.
-Their smooth finish and ability to achieve different resistance and sensitivity levels by adjusting their ratio, makes them specifically suitable for on or in-body applications like health monitoring patches and sensors.
+Their smooth finish and ability to achieve different resistance and sensitivity levels by adjusting their ratio make them specifically suitable for on or in-body applications like health monitoring patches and sensors.

 • Carbon inks offer high thermal stability at a lower cost compared to silver conductive inks.
 Their chemical inertness makes carbon inks suitable for printing resistors and conductors on non-conductive materials such as plastics, ceramics, and paper.
 Carbon-based inks are useful for applications like windshield defrosters, resistors, computer keyboards, and capacitive sensors where conductivity and stability are required.

-• Gold and platinum conductive inks offer very high conductivity and longevity, and are used in applications where the higher conductivity can justify the high price.
-These conductive inks durability can be attributed to their resistance to corrosion and oxidation.
+• Gold and platinum conductive inks offer very high electrical conductivity and longevity, and are used in applications where the higher conductivity can justify the high price.
+The durability of these electrically conductive inks can be attributed to their resistance to corrosion and oxidation.
 Some common applications where gold and platinum conductive inks are used include photovoltaics and thin film transistors.

 Sustainability and material waste

-Subtractively manufactured electronics involves chemical etching, a process that subjects material to chemicals to remove excess material until the final form is obtained.
-This process results in significant material waste and also exposes handlers to toxic chemicals such as sodium hydroxide or ferric chloride.
+Subtractively manufactured electronics involve chemical etching, a process that subjects material to chemicals to remove excess material until the final form is obtained.
+This process generates significant material waste and also exposes handlers to toxic chemicals such as sodium hydroxide or ferric chloride.

-This project involved designing a remote controlled robotic hand, printed using a highly conductive stretchable silver ink from Celanese.
-The process of building a remote controlled robotic hand involved designing strain gauges that could stretch while maintaining conductivity and exhibiting a measurable change in resistance.
+This project involved designing a remote-controlled robotic hand, printed using a highly conductive stretchable silver ink from Celanese.
+The process of building a remote-controlled robotic hand involved designing strain gauges that could stretch while maintaining good conductivity and exhibiting a measurable change in resistance.
 Using this stretchable conductive ink opens the door for designing strain gauges on nearly any flexible material.

 Insole pressure sensor